wgmyers/mal/impls/ruby-wgm/NOTES.md

 We have implemented vectors

 We have partially implemented hashmaps and mismatched parens finding.
+Some errors remain with mismatches and hashmaps accept anything as keys, which is wrong.

 We have partially implemented strings and keywords.

-We have partially implemented reader macros.
+We have implemented all reader macros except metadata.

 We appear to have partially implemented comments for free in the tokeniser, but we don't yet handle 'everything is a comment' properly.

 ## TODO

-* Fix string handling
+* Fix remaining string handling errors
-* Complete support for token macros (nesting and metadata)
+* Complete support for token macros - just metadata left
 * Implement hashmaps properly (only strings or keywords as keys)
 * Implement comments properly